awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_NET.md

-# Creating and Deploying Elastic Beanstalk Applications in \.NET Using AWS Toolkit for Visual Studio<a name="create_deploy_NET"></a>
+# Creating and Deploying \.NET Applications on AWS Elastic Beanstalk<a name="create_deploy_NET"></a>

 Elastic Beanstalk for \.NET makes it easier to deploy, manage, and scale your ASP\.NET web applications that use Amazon Web Services\.
 Elastic Beanstalk for \.NET is available to anyone who is developing or hosting a web application that uses IIS\.

 **Get started now**: To get started with a tutorial, you can go directly to [Tutorial: How to Deploy a \.NET Sample Application Using AWS Elastic Beanstalk](create_deploy_NET.quickstart.md)\.
 In this tutorial, you will deploy a sample ASP\.NET Web Application to an AWS Elastic Beanstalk application container\.

-The rest of this section presents instructions for creating, testing, deploying, and redeploying your ASP\.NET web application to Elastic Beanstalk using the AWS Toolkit for Visual Studio\.
-The second part explains how to manage and configure your applications and environments using the AWS Toolkit for Visual Studio\.
+The rest of this section presents instructions for creating, testing, deploying, and redeploying your ASP\.NET web application to Elastic Beanstalk\.
+Some examples demonstrate using the AWS Toolkit for Visual Studio, and [The AWS Toolkit for Visual Studio](dotnet-toolkit.md) subsection explains how to manage and configure your applications and environments using the toolkit\.
 For more information about prerequisites, installation instructions, and running code samples, go to the [AWS Toolkit for Microsoft Visual Studio](https://aws.amazon.com/visualstudio/)\.
 This site also provides useful information about tools, how\-to topics, and additional resources for ASP\.NET developers\.

 **Note**
 This platform doesn't support the following Elastic Beanstalk features: